 The following table lists formulated task rates associated with the removal, transportation, treatment, recycling, or disposal of water.
 These costs are not reimbursable during permanent closure unless the closure is approved in accordance with 401 KAR 42:330 (SOTRA).
-Formulated task rates include all labor, oversight personnel (one individual), transportation, equipment and material needed in order to perform the tasks.
+The costs[Formulated task rates] include all labor, oversight personnel (one individual), transportation, equipment and material needed in order to perform the tasks.

-Removal of water: rate is limited to approximately 2,400 gallons, per event, unless otherwise approved by the cabinet. \$0.11 per gallon (minimum of \$325) Removal, treatment, and discharge of contaminated water from an on-site mobile unit: includes all equipment, labor, permitting, sampling and laboratory analysis required by a Kentucky Pollution Discharge Elimination System (KPDES) permit or local regulatory authority, and associated charges, per gallon.
-Transportation will not be included for on-site treatment and/or discharge. \$0.49 per gallon Transportation of contaminated water \$0.16 per gallon (minimum of \$325) Disposal of contaminated water at a wastewater treatment plant, a sanitary sewer (if required by the wastewater treatment plant), or a recycling facility: includes all sampling and laboratory analysis required by the permitted facility, and associated charges, per gallon.
-Removal and transportation will be added based on the formulated task rates, if applicable. \$0.49 per gallon Discharge of water permitted by a KPDES permit into a storm sewer or on the ground surface. \$0.11 per gallon Discharge of water below site-specific screening levels into an excavation. \$0.11 per gallon Free Product Recovery (by hand bailing, absorbent socks, etc.) per well as directed by the cabinet. \$90 per well
+Removal of water: rate is limited to approximately 2,400 gallons, per event, unless otherwise approved by the cabinet.
+Actual Cost + 15%[\$0.11 per gallon (minimum of \$325)] Removal, treatment, and discharge of contaminated water from an on-site mobile unit: includes all equipment, labor, permitting, sampling and laboratory analysis required by a Kentucky Pollution Discharge Elimination System (KPDES) permit or local regulatory authority, and associated charges, per gallon.
+Transportation will not be included for on-site treatment and/or discharge.
+Actual Cost + 15%[\$0.49 per gallon] Transportation of contaminated water Actual Cost + 15%[\$0.16 per gallon (minimum of \$325)] Disposal of contaminated water at a wastewater treatment plant, a sanitary sewer (if required by the wastewater treatment plant), or a recycling facility: includes all sampling and laboratory analysis required by the permitted facility, and associated charges, per gallon.
+Removal and transportation will be added based on the formulated task rates, if applicable.
+Actual Cost + 15%[\$0.49 per gallon] Discharge of water permitted by a KPDES permit into a storm sewer or on the ground surface.
+Actual Cost + 15%[\$0.11 per gallon] Discharge of water below site-specific screening levels into an excavation.
+Actual Cost + 15%[\$0.11 per gallon] Free Product Recovery (by hand bailing, absorbent socks, etc.) per well as directed by the cabinet. \$114[\$90] per well